Skip to main content

 What Ana Returns

-When you call ask_question, Ana returns:
+When you ask Ana a question, it returns:

 • The answer — a plain-language response grounded in your actual warehouse data